davidfrigola/chiquitonginx/README.md

 Build the containers using
 ```
-docker-compose -f docker-compose-k8s.yml build
+docker-compose -f docker-compose-simple.yml build
 ```

-Then go to `/terraform/environment/local` and run `terraform apply` A new namespace `chiquito-namespace` will be created , with a `chiquito-pod` including 2 containers : `chiquito-nginx` and `app` (nodejs version)
+Then go to `/terraform/environment/local` and run `terraform apply` A new namespace `chiquito-namespace` will be created , with a `chiquito-deployment` including 3 pods with 2 containers each : `chiquito-nginx` and `app` (nodejs version)

 Port forward for `80` so we can access nginx container

 ```
-kubectl port-forward pods/chiquito-pod 8999:80 --namespace chiquito-local
+kubectl port-forward deployment/chiquito-deployment 8999:80 -n chiquito-local
 ```

 Then curl :